 Rosemary Martin, Chartered FCIPD, Cert EI

 Rosemary has a wealth of experience helping organisations and people succeed both as an operational manager and as an HR consultant, business and executive coach.
-She is a Fellow of the Chartered Institute of Personnel and Development (CIPD), qualified in Applied Emotional Intelligence Coaching, a lay member of the Employment Tribunals and accredited Investor in People Assessor and Adviser.
+She is a Fellow of the Chartered Institute of Personnel and Development (CIPD), qualified in Applied Emotional Intelligence Coaching, a Fellow of the Chartered Institute of Personnel and Development (CIPD), an employment law specialist and a qualified and experienced Practitioner in Applied Emotional Intelligence.

 What is mediation?